Off-Page SEO

 Nano-influencers

-Nano-influencers can be valuable for hyper-targeted campaigns, localized promotions, or grassroots marketing efforts.
+Nano-influencers can be valuable for very targeted campaigns or local/community marketing efforts.

 Types of influencer marketing opportunities